 Issues with creating a GDPR data retention policy

 Creating a GDPR data retention policy may sound straightforward but, in practice, it can be extremely complicated.
 You may have noticed that, in the list of bullet points above, we included the line “periods of data retention” in the plural rather than in the singular.
 This is because, although a business may no longer have a need for the data “for the purposes for which the data were collected”, the data may have to be retained for regulatory or legal purposes.

 For this reason, businesses need to identify what types of data are collected from EU data subjects.
 They should ensure only the minimum amount of personal information is collected to meet the legal purpose for processing the data, and determine—if necessary—how different elements of the data are stored in order to facilitate Subject Access Requests and regulatory/legal requirements, and to enable the timely deletion of data when regulatory retention periods expire.

-    Compliance with GDPR is not an option if your business collects, processes, or stores the personal information of an EU data subject, but there are significant benefits of complying with this element of GDPR.
-By conducting an audit of your data and deleting any that is superfluous to your needs, you save on storage space and—if your data is maintained in the cloud—you reduce your cloud costs.
+Compliance with GDPR isn't an option if your business collects, processes, or stores the personal information of an EU data subject, but there are significant benefits of complying with this element of GDPR.
+By conducting an audit of your data and deleting any that's superfluous to your needs, you save on storage space and—if your data is maintained in the cloud—you reduce your cloud costs.

-    If you have organized your data appropriately, you will save time responding to Subject Access Requests and be able to better resolve requests when data subjects exercise the Right to be Forgotten or the Right of Portability.
+If you've organized your data appropriately, you'll save time responding to Subject Access Requests and be able to better resolve requests when data subjects exercise the Right to be Forgotten or the Right of Portability.
 The audit will also help you identify inaccurate, out-of-date or redundant data, and data that is at risk of misappropriation due to security issues.